chareice/cinder/README.md

 Cinder
 ======

-Cinder is a Mozilla Licensed PHP ORM Layer Write By [Chareice](http://weibo.com/chareice).
+Cinder is a Mozilla Licensed PHP ORM Layer Written By [Chareice](http://weibo.com/chareice).

 Installing Cinder using Composer
 -----